xuri/excelize-doc/en/workbook.md

 ---|---
 Category       | A categorization of the content of this package.
 ContentStatus  | The status of the content.
-For example: Values might include "Draft", "Reviewed" and "Final" Created        | The create time of the content of the resource.
+For example: Values might include "Draft", "Reviewed" and "Final" Created        | The created time of the content of the resource which represent in ISO 8601 UTC format, for example `2019-06-04T22:00:10Z`.
 Creator        | An entity primarily responsible for making the content of the resource.
 Description    | An explanation of the content of the resource.
 Identifier     | An unambiguous reference to the resource within a given context.
 Keywords       | A delimited set of keywords to support searching and indexing.
 This is typically a list of terms that are not available elsewhere in the properties.
 Language       | The language of the intellectual content of the resource.
 LastModifiedBy | The user who performed the last modification.
 The identification is environment-specific.
-Modified       | The modified time of the content of the resource.
+Modified       | The modified time of the content of the resource which represent in ISO 8601 UTC format, for example `2019-06-04T22:00:10Z`.
 Revision       | The revision number of the content of the resource.
 Subject        | The topic of the content of the resource.
 Title          | The name given to the resource.